CCGSRobotics/RoboHUD/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request a new feature to be implemented in RoboHUD
 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what you would like to accomplish that is currently not possible, or could be improved.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.